johnnynunez/gstaichi/docs/design/llvm_sparse_runtime.md

 `dynamic` is a special kind of SNodes in a few ways:

 * It must be a 1-D, terminating SNode.
-By terminating, it means `dynamic` can only be followed by `place`-ing a Taichi field.
+By terminating, it means `dynamic` can only be followed by `place`-ing a GsTaichi field.
 * The axis of `dynamic` must be different from those of all its predecessors.
 For example:
   * `dense(ti.ij, (2, 4)).dynamic(ti.k, 8)`: This is OK, because `dynamic`'s axis is unique.
   * `dense(ti.ij, (2, 4)).dynamic(ti.j, 8)`: This results in an error, because `dynamic`'s axis and `dense`'s overlaps on axis `j`.